aronfischer/top_curriculum/javascript/react-js/state-and-props.md

 Of course we can also use destructuring here, by adding this line `const {title} = props` above the return statement in `MyComponent.js` we can just refere to the title using `{title}`

 For the state in functional components it is a little bit different.
 Before the end of 2018 developers were actually not able to access state in functional components at all.
 Functional components were therefore just used for returning JSX logic.
 However with the introduction of **React Hooks** this has changed.
 Now we can set and access state also in functional components, and often they are now prefered over class components.
-How Hooks work is the topic of one of the following lectures, so don't worry about it too much right now.
+The way Hooks work is the topic of one of the following lectures, so don't worry about it too much right now.
 Just keep in mind it's an amazing feature.

 ### Learning Outcomes